aws-powertools/powertools-lambda-typescript/packages/tracer/README.md

 # AWS Lambda Powertools for TypeScript

 A suite of utilities for AWS Lambda functions to ease the adoption of best practices such as tracing, structured logging, custom metrics, and more.

 You can use the library in both TypeScript and JavaScript code bases.

-AWS Lambda Powertools for [Python](https://github.com/awslabs/aws-lambda-powertools-python) and  AWS Lambda Powertools for [Java](https://github.com/awslabs/aws-lambda-powertools-java) are also available).
+AWS Lambda Powertools for [Python](https://github.com/awslabs/aws-lambda-powertools-python) and  AWS Lambda Powertools for [Java](https://github.com/awslabs/aws-lambda-powertools-java) are also available.

 **[📜 Documentation](https://awslabs.github.io/aws-lambda-powertools-typescript/)** | **[NPM](https://www.npmjs.com/org/aws-lambda-powertools)** | **[Roadmap](https://github.com/awslabs/aws-lambda-powertools-roadmap/projects/1)** | **[Examples](https://github.com/awslabs/aws-lambda-powertools-typescript/tree/main/examples)** | **[Serverless TypeScript Demo](https://github.com/aws-samples/serverless-typescript-demo)**